Earlier today I was over on another site where a friend and fellow Minnesotan blogger, Travis, was talking about the cost of cell phone plans.

 To me that’s just crazy.
 My first phone I had for 7 years or more, and then when I had to upgrade it was only because that phone had died.
 Even the smartphone I own now was a couple years old and less than $100 when I bought it!

-Saving By Moving To A Freemium Cell Phone Provider
+Saving By Moving To A Low-Cost Cell Phone Provider

-We've been on the pre-paid cell phone plan bandwagon for many years now, essentially all of that with Virgin Mobile.
-It has been cheap and the service works well in our area (it piggybacks off of the Sprint network).
+We’ve been on the pre-paid cell phone plan bandwagon for many years now, essentially all of that with Virgin Mobile.
+It has been cheap and the service works well in our area (it piggybacks off of another network).

 I recently heard about a way to get even cheaper cell phone service via a commenter on one of my posts.
 Basically you buy an unactivated Android smartphone, sign up for Google Voice and download an app called “GrooveIP” and you can make free VOIP phone calls when you have an available Wi-Fi connection.
 That option was cut off by Google this month, however, when they shut down external access to the API and basically killed the app.
-So late last year I started looking at other low cost options – and found a FREE cell phone provider called FreedomPop.
+So late last year I started looking at other low-cost options – and found a low-cost cell phone provider called Tello.

-FreedomPop is a freemium cell phone service provider (again piggybacking on the Sprint network) where you can get an Android smartphone with 200 voice minutes, 500 texts and 500MB of 3G/4G data for no monthly cost.
+Tello is a low-cost cell phone service provider (again piggybacking on the T-Mobile network) where you can get an Android smartphone with300 voice minutes, unlimited texts and 2GB of 5G data for only $8/month.
 All you have to do is buy the phone – which at the time was $99.
-The catch?
-It's still somewhat of a beta service, and all of the cell phone calls are made over the data networks, so it's a VOIP product similar to Google Voice.

 Pre-Paid Cell Provider Options Abound